 Domain validation via the HTTP / HTTPS method

 The HTTP validation consists of uploading a TXT validation file to a pre-defined location on your website.
 You have to make sure that you can access this file and link from any web browser.
-Once you proceed with this domain validation method, Comodo will run a scan of your website and will look particularly for this file at the given link.
-Your SSL Certificate will pass the domain validation within a few minutes after Comodo’s system finds the TXT file on your website.
+Once you proceed with this domain validation method, Comodo/Sectigo will run a scan of your website and will look particularly for this file at the given link.
+Your SSL Certificate will pass the domain validation within a few minutes after Comodo/Sectigo’s system finds the TXT file on your website.

 The HTTPS validation method is the same validation method as described above.
 You should choose the HTTPS option if you already have an SSL Certificate installed on your website.